bvavra/MIDI_Accordion/overview.md

 | [Required Software](#software)|
 | [Required Time](#time)        |

+Want to build your own MIDI accordion?
+Awesome!
+Here's a general overview of the project to give you an idea of what you're getting yourself into:

-### <a name="reqs"></a>General Project Requirements (what we need to accomplish)
+### <a name="reqs"></a>General Project Requirements
+*(what we need to accomplish)*

 The goal of this project is to take a piano accordion and turn it into a MIDI Controller capable of playing music from your computer.
-To do this requires solving a few different problems:
+Note that the computer is **required** for playback; this project does **not** involve installing speakers to play back MIDI-realized sound directly from the accordion.
+I may delve into such a feat someday, but today is not that day.

+In order to build a fully functional MIDI accordion, we have a few different problems to solve:

 **Must-Have Requirements**

+The MIDI accordion must be able to:

-1. Sending a digital signal from the accordion keys and buttons to the computer
+1. Send a digital signal from the accordion keys and buttons to the computer
-2. Converting that signal to MIDI
+2. Convert that signal to MIDI
-3. Playing the MIDI back with music software
+3. Play the MIDI back with music software
-4. Communicating that signal for each button on the accordion
+4. Communicate that signal for each button on the accordion without noticable delay

-This is enough to have a functional MIDI instrument, but there are a few additional optional problems that can also be solved:
+This is enough to have a functional MIDI instrument, but there are a few additional optional problems that can also be solved if you wish to do so:

 **Nice-to-Have Requirements**

+The MIDI accordion could also:

-5. Communicating MIDI signals wirelessly (via Bluetooth)
+5. Communicate MIDI signals wirelessly (via Bluetooth)
-6. Decoupling the accordion's power supply from the computer/wall
+6. Run off an external power supply (i.e. from a battery pack instead of the computer/wall)
-7. Adding dynamic expression using the accordion bellows (via barometric pressure sensor)
+7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)

+There are other possibilities, but these are the features I'll be covering in this tutorial.

+#### Cost

+[Dmitry](https://github.com/accordion-mega/AccordionMega/wiki/Accordion-Mega-story) claimed he was able to build his accordion in under $100.
+I was not so lucky, as I had to buy a lot of the tools required to build the project.
+I also ended up buying replacement and redundant parts because the first set either didn't work or I ended up never using.
+Oh, and I had to buy the accordion itself because I didn't have one lying around that I was willing to put under the knife, so to speak.
+By the time I was done I spent approximately $600 on the entire project.
+However, if you know *exactly* what you're buying and you already have an accordion, you can probably expect to spend about $300 total, which is not a bad price for a MIDI accordion.
+You can view more details about the price breakdown below.

 ### <a name="skills"></a>Required Skills